ramblingsofadev/docs/validation.md

 * `Regex`
 * `Required`

-<h3 id="using-annotations">Using Annotations</h3>
+<h3 id="using-attributes">Using Attributes</h3>

-Before you can use annotations, you'll need to configure Aphiria to scan for them.
+Before you can use attributes, you'll need to configure Aphiria to scan for them.
 If you're using the <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a>, you can do so in `App`:

 ```php
 use Aphiria\Application\Builders\IApplicationBuilder;